moon-up/moon-sdk-kotlin/docs/AccountsApi.md

 <a id="getBalance"></a>
 # **getBalance**
-> AccountControllerResponse getBalance(accountName, authorization, chainId)
+> BalanceAPIResponse getBalance(accountName, authorization, chainId)